nrlchow/Behavioral-Cloning-Project/README.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results

 ####2.
-Submssion includes functional code
+Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the both tracks by executing python drive.py model.h5

 ####3.
 Submssion code is usable and readable